A tasty twist on the classic, this cheesy vegetarian Spaghetti Squash Parmesan is a guaranteed win for dinner!

 Feel free to add extra cheese, sauce, and seasoning as desired.
 Let your taste buds be your guide for this easy cheesy recipe!

 Love a good edible garnish?
-You can sprinkle these stuffed squash boats with fresh parsley, basil, or even chopped spinach for a gorgeous green garnish that tastes great too!
+You can sprinkle these cheesy vegetarian spaghetti squash parmesan boats with fresh parsley, basil, or even chopped spinach for a gorgeous green garnish that tastes great too!

 If you’re on a spaghettis squash kick like we are, feel free to check out our full collection of spaghetti squash recipes HERE.